Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 Neural network architecture search (NAS) is a crucial process in the development of ML models, focusing on automating the design of optimal neural network architectures.
 The idea behind NAS is to systematically explore a vast search space of possible architectures to identify the most effective configurations that meet specific performance criteria, such as accuracy, efficiency, and computational cost.

 In practice, NAS involves defining a search space that specifies the range of possible architectures, including the number of layers, the type of layers (e.g., convolutional, fully connected), and the number of units in each layer.
 The search algorithm then navigates this space to find architectures that maximize a given performance metric on a validation dataset.
 In our work, we employed a grid search methodology to systematically explore a range of possible configurations.
 The primary objective was to determine the optimal architecture by varying the number of layers and the number of hidden units within each layer.
 The number of layers range set was from 2 to 7 layers.
 This range includes both simpler models with fewer layers, which may train faster and are less prone to overfitting, and more complex models with additional layers, which have the capacity to capture more intricate patterns in the data.
 For each layer, the number of hidden units was varied between 16 and 512.
-By systematically combining these two parameters (number of layers and hidden units), the grid search examined a wide array of architectures and it gives an initial study on the optimal neural network structure for our training data.
-The results show that the FMNet nearly reaches its best prediction error with 3 layers and 256 units for each layer; see Fig.~\ref{fig:2derrvsunits}.
+By systematically combining these two parameters (number of layers and hidden units), the grid search examined a wide array of architectures and it gives an initial study on the optimal neural network structure for our training data. \reva{The results show that the FMNet nearly reaches its best prediction error with 3 layers and 256 units for each layer; see Fig.~\ref{fig:2derrvsunits}.
+The behavior observed in Fig.~\ref{fig:fmnet_hist}, where the prediction error does not strictly decrease beyond 10,000 epochs despite the training error continuing to decrease, is related to the nature of the error accumulation in time-series predictions.
+The training error is based on a one-step prediction scheme, meaning that during training, the network is optimized to predict the next timestep given the current input.
+In this case, minimizing the training error over more epochs leads to better one-step predictions, which is why the training error keeps decreasing.
+However, the prediction error defined in~\ref{sec:epred} shown in Fig.~\ref{fig:fmnet_hist} corresponds to the network's performance over multiple timesteps.
+In this case, the error accumulates over time, as small errors in early predictions can propagate and compound over the entire trajectory.
+As a result, even though the network's one-step predictions improve with more training (i.e., lower training error), the cumulative prediction error over multiple timesteps may not decrease as consistently.
+This can explain why, after a certain number of epochs (around 10,000), the network's overall prediction accuracy begins to degrade, as the model may start overfitting to the training data, leading to less generalization in long-term predictions.
+In the training process, we employed an early stopping criterion to mitigate overfitting and preserve the neural network's generalization performance.
+Specifically, we monitored the prediction error on a testing dataset that was unseen by the neural network during training.
+When the prediction error on the testing dataset ceased to improve for a certain number of epochs, we saved the model's weights corresponding to the lowest testing error.
+This approach ensures that we prevent the model from overfitting to the training data, where the training error might continue to decrease, but the model's ability to generalize on unseen data could degrade.
+By using early stopping, we effectively capture the point where the model performs best on the testing data, thus preserving its predictive performance over unseen timesteps and preventing any further degradation in long-term predictions.}